 While the best medium-format cameras and backs offer breathtaking image quality, full-frame cameras from Canon, Nikon and Sony give exceptional image quality and are more practical to use – Andy Westlake, Technical editor

-Share your views and opinions with fellow AP readers every week on the AP Inbox pages.
+Share your views and opinions with fellow AP readers every week on the AP Inbox pages of the magazine.

-If yours letter is chosen as Letter of the Week* you’ll win a great shockproof, waterproof and dustproof 5-Proof Technology 16GB Samsung Orange SDHC Plus memory card offering up to 48MB/sec transfer speed.
+If your letter is chosen as Letter of the Week* you’ll win a great shockproof, waterproof and dustproof 5-Proof Technology 32GB Samsung Orange SDHC Plus memory card offering up to 48MB/sec transfer speed.

-EVO 16MB SD card (Romantic Orange), Class 10, Grade 1 transfer speed with up to 48 MB/s
+EVO 32MB SD card (Romantic Orange), Class 10, Grade 1 transfer speed with up to 48 MB/s

 The SD EVO offers support for photographers and people who need to capture split-second action shots and quickly transfer them to their PCs or other devices.

-Please include your full postal address with your submission.
+Please include your full postal address and daytime telephone number with your submission.

-Write to ‘Viewpoint‘, Amateur Photographer, Blue Fin Building, 110 Southwark Street, London SE1 0SU or email with the subject heading ‘Viewpoint’.
+Write to ‘Viewpoint‘, Amateur Photographer, Pinehurst 2, Pinehurst Road, Farnborough, Hampshire GU14 7BF or email with the subject heading ‘Viewpoint’.